 Famous Dialogues of Bollywood Movies of the 2000s

 2000 was a trendsetter in Hindi Cinema as the era had actors from all the generations.
 It had modestly budgeted movies with excellent scripts.
 Writers like Anurag Kashyap, Imtiaz Ali, Vishal Bharadwaj marked their entry into Bollywood.
-Some of the best Bollywood dialogues from the 2000s are:
+Some of the famous hindi movie dialogues from the 2000s are:

 1. “Ek Bar Joh Maine Commitment Kar Di … Uske Baad Toh Main Khud Ki Bhi Nahi Santa”